CLOSE SEARCH

 Illiquidity - employees may end up locked in, with their shares not readily available to sell.

-Company performance - the value of shares will depend on the performance of the company, and employees could lose money if the company performs poorly and they have already bought shares.
+Company performance - the value of shares will depend on the performance of the company.

 Capital gains tax - Employees may be liable to pay capital gains tax when they sell their shares.